Who was Yahya Sinwar, the Hamas leader Israel says it killed?

 In Gaza, no figure loomed larger in determining the war's trajectory than the 61-year-old Hamas leader.
 Obsessive, disciplined and dictatorial, he was a rarely seen veteran militant who learned Hebrew over years spent in Israeli prisons and who carefully studied his enemy.

 On Thursday, Israel said troops in Gaza had killed Sinwar.
-There was no immediate comment from Hamas of his death.
+There was no immediate confirmation from Hamas of his death.

 The secretive figure feared on both sides of the battle lines engineered the surprise Oct.
 7, 2023, attack into southern Israel, along with the even more shadowy Mohammed Deif, head of Hamas' armed wing.
 Israel said that it killed Deif in a July airstrike in southern Gaza that killed more than 70 Palestinians.